LottePronk/whokaryote/README.md

 # Whokaryote

-Whokaryote uses a random forest classifier that uses gene-structure based features and Tiara (https://github.com/ibe-uw/tiara) predictions to predict whether a contig is from a eukaryote or from a prokaryote.
+Whokaryote uses a random forest classifier that uses gene-structure based features and optionally Tiara (https://github.com/ibe-uw/tiara) predictions to predict whether a contig is from a eukaryote or from a prokaryote.

 You can use Whokaryote to determine which contigs need eukaryotic gene prediction and which need prokaryotic gene prediction.

 Issues can be created via GitHub: https://github.com/LottePronk/whokaryote

+###### If you have used Whokaryote in your work, please cite our paper:
+Pronk, Lotte J U, and Marnix H Medema.
+“Whokaryote: distinguishing eukaryotic and prokaryotic contigs in metagenomes based on gene structure.” _Microbial genomics_ vol. 8,5 (2022): https://doi.org/10.1099/mgen.0.000823

 ---